top of page

 What Is EMDR Therapy?

 EMDR stands for Eye Movement Desensitization and Reprocessing.
-It is a structured therapy designed to help the brain reprocess traumatic memories so they no longer feel like ongoing threats.
+It is a structured therapy designed to help the brain reprocess traumatic memories, so they no longer feel like ongoing threats.
 Instead of reliving trauma, EMDR allows these memories to be stored in a way that reduces their emotional impact.

 The therapy involves guided eye movements or other forms of bilateral stimulation, such as tapping or sounds.
 These help the brain integrate and make sense of distressing experiences.
-EMDR is often used to treat post-traumatic stress disorder (PTSD), but it also supports recovery from various types of trauma.
+EMDR is often used to treat post-traumatic stress disorder (PTSD), but it also supports recovery from various types of traumas.

 How EMDR Works Without Detailed Verbal Retelling